Occupation Report ยท Healthcare

 Your personalised plan

-Dentists score 28/100 on average — but your score depends on seniority, location, and skills.
+Dentists score 28/100 on average — but your score turns on how much of your week is Clinical documentation & records management (70% exposed), and on seniority and sector.

 Not a Dentist?
 Check your own score.